l1siki-dev/okinawa_gametheory/README.md

 ### Conclusion: Stop the aid.

-* Because it's not about national security.
-Even if so, it has a negative effect on national security.
+* Because the aid has a negative effect on national security.
 * Tokyo's politicians are neglecting their duty by enabling the local politicians to disrupt national security.
 * It's creating a vulnerability while consuming precious resources.
 * Let's get more missiles so China will think that it'll be costly to attack us.